FICO - The First Step to Home Buying

 You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
 In reality, the home buying process starts and ends with your finances.
 Saving your money for a down payment is a good idea, but if you lack an acceptable credit score to back it up, you could find yourself renting for another couple of years in Burlington until you raise your score.

 The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
 The score ranges from 300 to 850, with most people traditionally having a score of 650.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get credit extended to you via a mortgage loan.
 Some of the factors in calculating your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How many late payments have you made?
+- Payment History — How often do you make late payments?

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.